Al-Saqib/Patient-Management-System/README.md

 The following are the *user stories* for the application:

+**User stories for phase 1**:

-- As a *user*, I want to be able to **add** a new patient to a list of patients
+- As a *user*, I want to be able to **add** a new patient to the patient database
-- As a *user*, I want to be able **view** the history of the patient
+- As a *user*, I want to be able **view** the patient records in the patient database
-- As a *user*, I want to be able to **update** the history of the patient
+- As a *user*, I want to be able to **edit** the names of the patients in the database
-- As a *user*, I want to be able to **remove** a patient from a list of patients
+- As a *user*, I want to be able to **remove** a patient from the patient database

+**User stories for phase 2**:
 - As a *user*, I want be able to save the patient records to file.
-- As a *user*, I want to able to load the patient records from the file.
+- As a *user*, I want to be able to load the patient records from the file.
-- As a *user*, I want to prompted to save the patient records when I quit.
+- As a *user*, I want to be prompted to save the patient records to file when I quit.
-- As a *user*, I want to have the saved file already loaded when I start.
+- As a *user*, I want to have the saved patient records already loaded when I start the application.